wtl52656/IAGCN/README.md

 ## Running code:

-You can run the following command to train the model at different datasets by:
+You can run the following command to train the model at different datasets:

 python command.py